stonepros/stone/doc/index.rst

 	</td></tr><tr><td>

-See `Ceph Object Store`_ for additional details.
+See `Stone Object Store`_ for additional details.

 .. raw:: html

 	</td><td>

-See `Ceph Block Device`_ for additional details.
+See `Stone Block Device`_ for additional details.

 .. raw:: html

 	</td><td>

-See `Ceph File System`_ for additional details.
+See `Stone File System`_ for additional details.

 .. raw::	html

 	</td></tr></tbody></table>

-Ceph is highly reliable, easy to manage, and free.
-The power of Ceph can transform your company's IT infrastructure and your ability to manage vast amounts of data.
-To try Ceph, see our `Getting Started`_ guides.
-To learn more about Ceph, see our `Architecture`_ section.
+Stone is highly reliable, easy to manage, and free.
+The power of Stone can transform your company's IT infrastructure and your ability to manage vast amounts of data.
+To try Stone, see our `Getting Started`_ guides.
+To learn more about Stone, see our `Architecture`_ section.

-.. _Ceph Object Store: radosgw
+.. _Stone Object Store: radosgw
-.. _Ceph Block Device: rbd
+.. _Stone Block Device: rbd
-.. _Ceph File System: cephfs
+.. _Stone File System: stonefs
 .. _Getting Started: install
 .. _Architecture: architecture